canonical/launchpad-manual/docs/developer/explanation/building-live-filesystems.rst

 so only members of the `launchpad-livefs-builders <https://launchpad.net/~launchpad-livefs-builders>`_ team can create new LiveFS or LiveFSBuild objects.

+Neither LiveFS nor LiveFSBuild objects have inherent privacy controls of their own.
+Instead, a LiveFS is always public unless its owner is a private team or person.
+Similarly, a LiveFSBuild is public unless either the owner of the LiveFS is private, or the archive or PPA that the LiveFSBuild uses as a source is private.
+This means that privacy is inherited from related objects rather than being directly configurable on the LiveFS or LiveFSBuild itself.

 Secondly, building a live filesystem involves executing code from packages in the source archive.
 Therefore, in order to build live filesystems on devirtualized builders (which, occasionally, support architectures not